 The vaccine is a whitish suspension in a single-dose glass vial.
 The sodium hydrogen carbonate is supplied as white effervescent granules with a raspberry flavour, which should be dissolved in a glass of water.
 Each dose of vaccine is supplied with one sachet of sodium hydrogen carbonate.
 One sachet (5.6 g) of sodium hydrogen carbonate contains sodium hydrogen carbonate, citric acid, sodium carbonate, saccharin sodium, sodium citrate, and raspberry flavour.
-Vaccine: V. cholerae O1 Inaba classic strain; V. cholerae O1 Inaba El Tor strain; V. cholerae O1 Ogawa classic strain; V. cholerae O1 Ogawa classic strain; recombinant cholera toxin B subunit (rCTB).
+Vaccine: V. cholerae O1 Inaba classic strain (heat inactivated); V. cholerae O1 Inaba El Tor strain (formalin inactivated); V. cholerae O1 Ogawa classic strain (heat inactivated); V. cholerae O1 Ogawa classic strain (formalin inactivated); recombinant cholera toxin B subunit (rCTB).
 Nonmedicinal ingredients: sodium dihydrogen phosphate, disodium hydrogen phosphate, sodium chloride, and water for injection to 3 mL.

 To prevent cholera: Adults and children over 6 years of age should receive 2 doses of the vaccine at least 1 week apart and no more than 6 weeks apart.
-The second dose should be given at least 1 week before departure.
+The first dose should be taken at least 2 weeks before departure.
+The second dose should be taken at least 1 week before departure and 1 week after the first dose.
 Protection lasts for 2 years.
-A single booster dose can be given if the last dose was given between 2 years and 5 years earlier.
+A single booster dose can be taken if the last dose was given between 2 years and 5 years earlier.

 To prevent travellers’ diarrhea caused by ETEC: Adults and children 2 years of age and over should receive 2 doses, 1 to 6 weeks apart.
-The second dose should be given at least 1 week before departure.
+The first dose should be taken at least 2 weeks before departure, and the second dose should be taken at least 1 week before departure.
 Protection lasts for 3 months.
-A booster dose can be given if the last dose was given between 3 months and 5 years earlier.
+A booster dose can be taken if the last dose was taken between 3 months and 5 years earlier.